Boat Dwellers: Genetics

 Fujian Boat Dwellers have customs similar to Daic and Austronesian peoples.
 They have a closer genetic affinity with Daic populations than Han Chinese in paternal lineages, but are closely clustered with southern Han populations (such as Hakka and Teochew) in maternal lineages.
 It is hypothesized that the Fujian Boat Dwellers mainly originate from the ancient indigenous Daic people and have only limited gene flows from Han Chinese populations.

 Another study on the Boat Dwellers concluded that the Boat Dwellers people not only had a close genetic relationship with both northern Han and ancient Yellow River basin millet farmers but also possessed more southern East Asian ancestry related to Austronesian, Kra-Dai and Hmong-Mien people compared to southern Han.
 Boat Dweller people had their own unique genetic structure, but kept a close relationship with geographically close southern Han Chinese populations.
 The results supported the claim that the Boat Dweller people arose from the admixture between southward migration Han Chinese and southern indigenous people.

 History

 Sinicisation

 The Song dynasty engaged in extensive sinicisation of the region with Han people.
 After many years of sinicisation and assimilation, the Boat Dwellers now identify as Han Chinese, though they also have non-Han ancestry from the natives of Southern China.
 The Cantonese would often buy fish from the Boat Dwellers.
 In some inland regions, the Boat Dwellers accounted for half of the total population.
-The Boat Dwellers of Quanzhou were registered as barbarian households.
+The Boat Dwellers of southern Fujian were registered as barbarian households.